Skip to content

 With over 50 acres to discover, Gawthorpe Hall estate is a great place to explore.
 From woodland walks and a hidden walled garden to beautiful formal gardens and a natural play area perfect for little explorers, there’s plenty to see and do.

-As the leaves start to change colour and fall from the magnificent trees, experience the sights and sounds of autumn at Gawthorpe Hall.
+As the weather starts to warm, experience the sights and sounds of spring at Gawthorpe Hall.

 The hidden Walled Garden